Chrysalis (CHR 1008)

 UK 'All Around My Hat' Autumn tour; Rockpalast TV; More often to be the opening song, just after Sum Waves or another jig.
 This usually meant a longer intro to give Maddy time to make a grand entrance dancing onto the stage before starting to sing.

 US and UK 'Rocket Cottage' Tours.
 The latter as a 2nd Encore so might not always be played.
+On the 'Good Times of Old England' Box set (2022) from the 15th Oct Berklee Performance Centre (USA) Concert.
+Intro is the 'Devil's Dream' tune.

 Cambridge Folk Festival - played on BBC Radio 2 & Good quality bootlegs survive; UK Autumn Tour;